Pola

 Summary

-The question 'What does a website cost?' sounds simple – yet feels like flying blind in 2026.
+The question “What does a website cost?” sounds simple—and yet, in 2026, it often feels like flying blind.

-We define the price ranges, show you the real cost drivers (and common pitfalls), and help you plan your budget so you're not left without room to breathe after the launch.
+We outline the price ranges, show you the real cost drivers (and common pitfalls), and help you plan your budget so you don’t end up breathless after the launch.

 Budget